 Whatever type of lavender you grow, don't prune it heavily late in the season.
 The best time to trim the plant and cut back dead stems is in spring, after you see its first flush of new growth.
 Then harvest stems for their fragrant foliage and flowers from late spring through the midsummer months, but stop harvesting in late August or early September.

-When trimming lavender, use sharp shears that won't tear the stems and wipe your blades with rubbing alcohol between each cut to prevent spread of plant disease.
+When trimming lavender, use sharp pruning shears that won't tear the stems.
+Wipe the blades with rubbing alcohol between each cut to prevent the spread of plant disease.

 Providing Winter Protection

 If you live where subfreezing winter temperatures are common, it's helpful to cover your lavender plants with evergreen boughs once you've had your first frost and the ground is cold.
 The boughs shade the plants and prevent heaving of the plants out of the ground during freeze-thaw cycles.
 The covering also provides protection from cold winter winds that can dry out the plants and cause die-back of stems.

 Lavender plants also perform well when container-grown, and winter needn't mean the end of them.
 If you live within their outdoor growing range, sink the pot into the ground near a warm building wall, with soil at the same level as in the pot.
 The garden soil helps insulate the roots, but you can also add some shredded bark as mulch under the plant for further protection.
 Avoid any winter pruning, reserving this for the following spring.

 If putting the pot into the ground isn't convenient, move it near a wall and bury the pot in dry leaves to protect it from cold, or set it into a larger pot with leaves or mulch filling the space between the two pots.
 If the soil becomes dry but isn't frozen during winter, give the plant a light watering now and then.